CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```IS_PET_ARMOR``` ...
 Is armor for a pet monster, not armor for a person
 - ```LEAK_ALWAYS``` ...
 Leaks (may be combined with "RADIOACTIVE").
 - ```LEAK_DAM``` ...
 Leaks when damaged (may be combined with "RADIOACTIVE").
-- ```MARKER```   ...
-This item is a marker to denote an unfinished construction, holding the data of progress completed.
 - ```NEEDS_UNFOLD``` ...
 Has an additional time penalty upon wielding.
 For melee weapons and guns this is offset by the relevant skill.
 Stacks with "SLOW_WIELD".
 - ```NO_PICKUP``` ...
 Character can not pickup anything while wielding this item (e.g. bionic claws).
 - ```NO_REPAIR``` ...
 Prevents repairing of this item even if otherwise suitable tools exist.